-- The use of roof areas of commercial, farm and residential buildings as suitable locations for PV solar panel installations. - The installation of domestic external air source heat pumps, which comply with this policy. - The provision of farm scale anaerobic digestion facilities for the processing of locally produced digestible materials, provided that there is no impact (including smell) on nearby residents or settlements and that any traffic implications are addressed through the provision of a transport assessment.
+- The use of roof areas of commercial, farm and residential buildings as suitable locations for PV solar panel installations. - The installation of domestic external air source heat pumps, which comply with this policy. - The provision of farm scale anaerobic digestion facilities for the processing of locally produced digestible materials, provided that there is no impact (including smell) on nearby residents or settlements and that any traffic implications can be addressed through a transport assessment.